kurosh87/jetlagAPI/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Circadian rhythm research papers and studies
-- Jetlag mitigation best practices
-- Open-source contributors